yqi2013/EDM-group-project/README.md

 We would like to perform the following functions in R Studio:
   - Visualize the pre-intervention data
   - Run a K-means cluster with centers=2 (expert vs novice) and centers=3 (expert vs intermediate vs novice)
-  - Determine the which sensor made the most significant difference in score
+  - Determine which sensor made the most significant difference in score (hypothesis suggests the accelerometer)
   - Visualize the post-intervention data
   - Run a K-means cluster to see if any status changed.